Can Any Celebrant Marry You in Ireland?

 What Is This All About?

-All couples wishing to have their Irish wedding ceremony recognised as a legal marriage must lodge a “Notification of Intention to Marry” with the HSE.
-In order to do this in person, you must make an appointment with a HSE Civil Registration Office of your choice.
+All couples getting married in Ireland who wish to have their Irish wedding ceremony recognised as a legal marriage, must lodge their “Notification of Intention to Marry” or NOIM with the HSE.
+In order to do this in person, you must make an in-person appointment with a HSE Civil Registration Office of your choice.
 The fee for this is currently €200.

-If you are living outside of Ireland you can lodge your notification by post.
-Email the HSE Office most conenient to you and ask them what you need to do for postal lodgement.
+If you are living abroad, you can lodge your NOIM by email or by post.
+If you email the HSE Office most convenient to where you will be staying and ask them for advice on submitting your NOIM by email or by post.
 (You should never post originals of important documents as they may be lost in the post.)

 If you email the HSE office located most conveniently to you they will confirm what documentation they need you to bring with you for your circumstances.
 Your documentation may include: